gkovacs/gkovacs.github.com/index.markdown

 <a class="biglink" href="http://groups.csail.mit.edu/uid/other-pubs/chi2012-screenshots-for-translation-context.pdf">ScreenMatch: Visual Context for Software Translators</a>
 <div class="padlink"></div>
 Software translators lack visual context which illustrates how the strings they are translating are used.<br>
-ScreenMatch matches translatable strings to screenshots, to illustrate how they are used in the software.<br><br>
+ScreenMatch matches translatable strings to screenshots, to illustrate how they are used in the software.<br>
+<div class="padlink"></div>
-CHI 2012 SRC: <a class="boxlink" href="http://groups.csail.mit.edu/uid/other-pubs/chi2012-screenshots-for-translation-context.pdf">Paper</a> <a class="boxlink" href="http://dl.acm.org/citation.cfm?id=2212458">ACM DL</a> <a class="boxlink" href="http://groups.csail.mit.edu/uid/other-pubs/chi2012-screenshots-for-translation-context-poster.pdf">Poster</a>
+<a class="boxlink" href="http://groups.csail.mit.edu/uid/other-pubs/chi2012-screenshots-for-translation-context.pdf">Paper: CHI 2012 SRC</a> <a class="boxlink" href="http://dl.acm.org/citation.cfm?id=2212458">ACM DL</a> <a class="boxlink" href="http://groups.csail.mit.edu/uid/other-pubs/chi2012-screenshots-for-translation-context-poster.pdf">Poster</a>
 </div>
 <br style="clear: both">
 </div>